 Mr. McKibbon is a well respected expert in the construction and infrastructure industry and brings a wealth of knowledge and expertise to the position.
 With more than 30 years experience integrating and managing construction-related companies, he has proven abilities and a deep understanding of the diversity and complexity of Aecon’s operating environment.

-Mr. McKibbon is a Trustee of the Labourers International Union of North America, based in Washington D.C., and the Operating Engineers Local 793 Training Fund, based in Ontario.
+Mr. McKibbon is a member of the Operating Engineers Local 793 Training Fund, based in Ontario, and former Trustee of the Labourers International Union of North America, based in Washington D.C.
 He is a former President of the Canadian Pipeline Contractors Association and the Ontario Hot Mix Producers Association, and a former Board member of the Ontario Road Builders and Utility Contractors Associations.

 Mr. McKibbon is certified by the Canadian Construction Association as a Gold Seal Project Manager.
 He attended Carleton University where he studied geology as well as integrated science and economics programs.
 Mr. McKibbon has been with Aecon since 1996.